Neurological Lyme Disease

 Segmental spinal cord involvement at the same level as the afflicted nerve root has been recorded in several European (and a few American) patients with Bannwarth syndrome.

-Lumbar puncture - Whether or not to acquire CSF is a point of contention, however it is likely unnecessary in patients with positive Lyme serology if no other aetiology is suspected.
+Lumbar puncture: Whether to acquire CSF is a point of contention; however, it is likely unnecessary in patients with positive Lyme serology if no other etiology is suspected.
 Inflammatory CSF is common in patients with polyradiculitis, but it has little effect on treatment.
-Lyme antibodies have been found in CSF but not blood in a small number of individuals, mostly in Europe.
+Lyme antibodies have been found in the CSF but not in the blood of a small number of individuals, mostly in Europe.

 Treatment and prognosis of radiculoneuritis: Antibiotic regimens for treating B. burgdorferi infection are helpful in treating radiculoneuritis.
-In observational studies, most patients improve during the first four weeks of antibiotic therapy.
-Medications to supress pain and inflammation can provide symptomatic relief.
+In observational studies, most patients improve during the first 4 weeks of antibiotic therapy.
+Medications to suppress pain and inflammation can provide symptomatic relief.
 Painful radiculoneuritis will also resolve if left untreated, but it will take longer.

 Though less common, the following neurological manifestations are seen in Lyme disease: